Published 16:46 IST, March 9th 2020

 Advertisement

-Sebastian Vettel has vowed to learn lessons from last year - and maybe two years before that - and come back stronger in 2020 Formula One season.
+Sebastian Vettel has vowed to learn the lessons from last year - and maybe the two years before that - and come back stronger in the 2020 Formula One season.
 After finishing a disappointing fifth overall - 173 points behind champion Lewis Hamilton - Vettel's pride was hurt.
-Even more so because four-time F1 champion's junior teammate, Charles Leclerc, finished fourth in his first season with Ferrari and only his second in F1.
+Even more so because the four-time F1 champion's junior teammate, Charles Leclerc, finished fourth in his first season with Ferrari and only his second in F1.

 Advertisement